wangxiaochuTHU/jps/README.md

-# jps : Jump Point Search Algorithm Implementation for Path Finding.
+# jps : Jump Point Search in Rust.
-A Rust Implementation of Jump Point Search Algorithm.
+Jump Point Search Algorithm Implementation in Rust.

+**NOTE (Very Important)**:

+This Crate currently has bugs such that it would only work in some special scenes that require plenties of grids with force neighbors due to the incomplete recursion.
+So DON'T use it for important work.
+Next I will take time to read the C++ version and try to follow it.

 # Current implementation status